zimicjs/zimic/README.md

 #### `HttpInterceptor` schema

-HTTP interceptor schemas are defined using types or interfaces.
+HTTP interceptor schemas define the structure of the real services being mocked.
+This includes paths, methods, request and response bodies, and status codes.
+Based on the schema, interceptors will provide type validation when applying mocks.

 ##### `HttpInterceptor` schema paths

-At the root level, each key represents a path or path:
+At the root level, each key represents a path or route:

 ```ts
 const interceptor = createHttpInterceptor<{